How to Have Sober Relationships & Avoid Relapse While in Addiction Recovery

 Open, honest communication is one of the most important aspects of any relationship.
 Your partner should understand and accept your sobriety without judging you, and you should feel comfortable telling them when you don't want to be around drugs or alcohol.

 It's also important to remember that your partner is not a therapist or an addiction counselor.
 You should be able to communicate with them about your recovery, but they shouldn't be your only source of support or guidance.
 If you're struggling with your recovery at any time, you should reach out for professional help.
-An inpatient or outpatient program at a rehab facility can equip you with the skills you need to remain sober while dating.
+An addiction treatment program at a rehab facility can equip you with the skills you need to remain sober while dating.

 If you're considering rehab, contact SpringBoard Recovery today.
 Our addiction treatment professionals can answer any questions you have and can help you begin or continue your recovery journey.